TimoHeiten/heitech.Mediator/README.md

 mediator.Command(new MyMessageObject<string>());
 // same for Async, and Queries
 ```
-The benefit of the second approach is the flexibility that one gets with the possible interception at the Receiver level of the message.
-In future releases, there will be a
+The benefit of the second approach is the flexibility that one gets with the possible interception at the Receiver level of the message. (see IMessenger<string> in example above).
+You could also derive the MessageObject and let them implement interceptable Behavior